bbc/html5-video-compositor/README.md

 ```

-### Properites of VideoCompositor Instances
+### Properties of VideoCompositor Instances

 #### VideoCompositor.currentTime
 The current playhead position through the currently playing playlist.
 This can be set to seek to a given position in a playlist.
 Seeking is experimental and may break if seeking into some media sources.

 #### VideoCompositor.playlist
 This provides access to the current playlist.
 Content can be added/removed to the playlist dynamically at play time.
-Removing a currently playing media source or a media source which is currently pre-loading may result in undefined behaviour.
-Dynamically modified playlists aren't reparsed automatically by the internal playlist validator so either do this manually, or cross your fingers.
+Removing a currently playing media source or a media source which is currently pre-loading may result in undefined behavior.
+Dynamically modified playlists aren't re-parsed automatically by the internal playlist validator so either do this manually, or cross your fingers.

 ### Methods of VideoCompositor Instances

 #### VideoCompositor.setPlaylist()
 Sets a playlist to be played by the videocompositor engine.
-The passed playlist is run through the playlist validator to make sure it's ok.
+The passed playlist is run through the playlist validator to make sure it's OK.

 ```
 var playlist = {